edbennett/snakemake-novice-lattice/episodes/awkward.md

 and change `ps` to,
 for example
 `v` or `av`.
+(We did this in an earlier challenge for the vector channel.)
 However,
 just like adding more ensembles, this rapidly makes our Snakefiles unwieldy and difficult to maintain.